Drykx/Reinforcement_Learning-HFT_Project/README.md

 -   How is the volatility of the mid-price influencing the performance of the model based agent (on backtest data)?
 -   Under which settings can we have the most adversial robust agent?
--   Can the performance bound in the last question be exceeded?
+-   Can the performance bound resulting in excess volatility in the training setting from the last question be exceeded?

 ## Organization